How Your Business Can Handle Non-Paying Customers

 You could have a debt collector under contract to handle all your payment needs, but you can also hire them to chase after individual late payments, too.

-For example, My Credit Controllers has an unpaid invoice collection service
+For example, My Credit Controllers has an overdue invoice debt collection service.

 It may sound extreme, but if you have signed agreements and have completed your side of the deal, you’re within your rights to get paid.